 Overall, the program substantially complies with the standards set for educational objectives, learning outcomes, teaching methodology, student achievements, and teaching resources.
-The program fully meets the requirements in many areas but still has room for further development, especially in teaching quality enhancement.
+The program fully meets the requirements in some areas but still has room for further development, especially in teaching quality enhancement and stakeholder engagement.